On the gravitational diagram technique in the discrete setup: Reduction of the functional integral to a form ready for building perturbation series

 A particular limiting case is the case when there is no exponential suppression of the scale of metric variables along some axis.
 For example, let us omit the factors $\N_0 (2 \rv_{0 \alpha} )$ in the expression for measure (\ref{N0-v-alpha-0alpha}), which suppress the contribution of large timelike areas.
 Then we have the task of transforming the measure $y^\tk \d y$: $y^\tk \d y = C \d x$, where $\tk = \eta - 4$, $y = \sqrt{- g_{0 0}}$.
 Expanding around some point $y = k$ and choosing $C = k^{\tk + 1 / 2}$, we obtain

-The linear in $\Delta x$ term takes part in forming the bilinear form of the action, and the dynamics forces typical graviton perturbations $\Delta x$ to be of order $O(1)$ (cf. considering the scale of graviton perturbations based of the general term in the action (\ref{general-term}); in the absence of a dynamically specified scale $k$ of $y$, we take $k = O ( \tk )$ to have the maximum possible symmetry in the description between space and time).
+The linear in $\Delta x$ term takes part in forming the bilinear form of the action, and the dynamics forces typical graviton perturbations $\Delta x$ to be of order $O(1)$ (cf. considering the scale of graviton perturbations based of the general term in the action (\ref{general-term}); in the absence of a dynamically specified scale $k$ of $y$, we take $k = O ( \tk )$ to match the main text, where $k = \tk + O ( 1 )$).
 Then the higher order terms have orders of increasing powers of $\tk$.
 Each of these terms will generate vertices and diagrams that make up an expansion in increasing powers of the large parameter $\eta$.

 In this case, we see that the matter is not only in the second derivative of the function $y (x )$ inverse to the measure (or in the first derivative of $\d x / \d y$, i.e., of the measure itself), but also in higher ones.
 So it is fortunate that, as shown above, the dependence on $\eta$ of {\it each} derivative of the function $y(x)$ in the vicinity of the maximum point of the measure is limited to the order $O(\sqrt{\eta })$.